tracy2811/dfs/README.md

 ### 3. Client usage

 `client.py` provides an interactive shell for user to take actions on the DFS.
 It requires 2 arguments, i.e., `SERVER_ADDR`, and `SERVER_PORT` respectively.
-For new system, `init` action is required.
+For new system, `init` action is recommended.
 Client at any time can execute this `init` action to format the system.

 ```bash
 # From source code